emoncms/vagrant/README.md

+# Archive repository - NO LONGER FUNCTIONAL WITH CURRENT EMONCMS VERSION

-## Emoncms Vagrant development box config
+**Emoncms Vagrant development box config**

 Copy `settings.yml.sample` to `settings.yml` and modify the reference to where you have emoncms checked out.